startino/aitino/apps/api/src/reddit-streaming/prompting/startino_business_plan.md

-# Startino Business Plan
+# Futino Business Plan

 ### Identity

-Startino combines the upsides of a tech co-founder with a development agency, eliminating the downsides typically associated with each.
+Futino combines the upsides of a tech co-founder with a development agency, eliminating the downsides typically associated with each.

 ### Problem